GitbookIO/slate-hyperprint/README.md

 - `preserveKeys: boolean = false`
   True to print node keys
+- `strict: boolean = false`
+  True to preserve empty texts and other things that the formatting would otherwise omit.
+Useful when using hyperprint compare values in tests, because the output is stricter.
 - `prettier: Object = { semi: false, singleQuote: true, tabWidth: 4 }`
   Prettier config to use when formatting the output JSX.